bluedangerforyou/python-Windows-Chrome-Forensics/README.md

 # python-Windows-Chrome-Forensics v1
+#This tool works only in Windows, but I plan to port  it for Linux and OSX..coming soon..
 #This tool will allow Forensic Investigators retrieve data from Google Chrome and store it on USB in an organized and quick manner.
 #Enter your USB drive into your PC and run the tool.
 #BE SURE CHROME IS NOT RUNNING OR TOOL WILL HANG